Catch up on all the latest videos and news from Sunday TODAY

 Life Well Lived

-Three years ago, the ice bucket challenge swept the country, with people pouring freezing water on themselves and challenging others to do the same.
-The purpose was to raise money for ALS research.
-Anthony Senerchia was one of the men who inspired the challenge, sparking donations that raised an estimated $220 million worldwide.
-Senerchia recently died at the age of 46, after living with ALS for 14 years.
+Perry Wallace was one of the only African-American students on campus when he attended Vanderbilt University in the 1960s, and was the first African-American ever to play varsity basketball in the SEC.
+Wallace went on to be drafted by the NBA’s Philadelphia 76ers, and eventually became a trial lawyer for the Justice Department.
+He died last week at the age of 69 after battling cancer.

-Life well lived: Anthony Senerchia, who helped inspire ice bucket challenge, dies at 46Play Video - 1:25
+Life well lived: Basketball pioneer and lawyer Perry Wallace dies at 69Play Video - 1:30

-Life well lived: Anthony Senerchia, who helped inspire ice bucket challenge, dies at 46Play Video - 1:25
+Life well lived: Basketball pioneer and lawyer Perry Wallace dies at 69Play Video - 1:30

 What's Next

-Willie Geist and Dylan Dreyer wrap up Sunday TODAY with a look at the week ahead, including Donald Trump Jr. expected to appear behind closed doors with the House Intelligence Committee on Wednesday.
-But before that, the first and only supermoon of 2017 will be in the sky Sunday, just after sunset.
+Willie Geist and Dylan Dreyer wrap up Sunday TODAY with a look at the week ahead, including the special election for an Alabama Senate seat on Tuesday.
+On Monday, the Golden Globe nominations will be announced, followed by the Screen Actors Guild nominations on Wednesday.

-What's next: Donald Trump Jr. to meet with House Intel Committee, only supermoon of 2017Play Video - 0:39
+What's next: Alabama special election day, Golden Globe nominationsPlay Video - 0:46

-What's next: Donald Trump Jr. to meet with House Intel Committee, only supermoon of 2017Play Video - 0:39
+What's next: Alabama special election day, Golden Globe nominationsPlay Video - 0:46